Paul Iwancio &

 drop out due to family needs.
 In the late 1990s I went looking for that group

 again and discovered they had stopped meeting.
 So, I took matters into my own hands and set out to start a new group.
-This group eventually became the Baltimore Songwriters Association and is still going strong after 18 years, although it hasn’t been under my leadership for sometime.
+This group eventually became the Baltimore Songwriters Association.

 Perhaps you are thinking of joining or forming a songwriting group for critiques to work on your craft and network with local songwriters/musicians.
 If so, then I have some suggestions to create and sustain your community:

 2. Have community standards to head off people problems.

 3. Delegate leadership roles so no one gets burned out.

 4. Meet regularly-at least once but even better twice a month